Murphy's double-double helps Gophers hold off Drake

+MINNEAPOLIS — Minnesota was reminded of a valuable lesson on Monday night when Drake had the Golden Gophers on the ropes.
+When in doubt, get the ball to Jordan Murphy.

-MINNEAPOLIS — Jordan Murphy posted his 12th straight double-double to start the season with 24 points and 18 rebounds, and Minnesota held off Drake 68-67 on Monday night.
+Murphy posted his 12th straight double-double to start the season with 24 points and 18 rebounds, and Minnesota held off Drake 68-67.

-Amir Coffey added 16 points — all in the second half — and Nate Mason scored 12 for Minnesota (9-3).
+"He did it with sheer will," Gophers coach Richard Pitino said.
+"He just got it done the old-fashioned way."

+Murphy, third in the nation in rebounding, had 14 points and 11 rebounds in the second half alone.
+Meanwhile, Amir Coffey scored all 16 of his points after the break as Minnesota (9-3) shot 62 per cent in the second half to rally from a nine-point deficit.

 Ore Arogundade led the Bulldogs (5-5) with 15 points, while Graham Woodward added 15 and De'Antae McMurray 12.